SAP-samples/btp-ai-sustainability-bootcamp/exercises/README.md

 ### Environment

 For this exercise, you will work on a SAP Analytics Cloud for Planning tenant.
-For information on how to request system access please refer to ???
+For information about how to provision a free trial account, please, refer to [this link](https://www.sap.com/products/technology-platform/cloud-analytics/trial.html).

 ### Exercise Instructions